andrea-mitridate/PTArcade/docs/getting_started/run.md

 [model file].
 In addition to a [model file], the following optional arguments can be passed to `ptarcade`:

-* A *configuration file* can be passed via the input flag `-c`.
+* A *[configuration file]* can be passed via the input flag `-c`.
-The configuration file allow ...
+The configuration file allows to controls several parameters of the run, including the dataset to be analized, the number of MC trials, etc....
 More details on the model and configuration files can be found in the [inputs] section.

-* A name for the ouptut chain can be specified via the input flag `-n`.
-Explicitly naming the output chain can be useful if ...
+* A string to append to the output folder.
+By default, the chains will be saved in `./chains/np_model/chain_0`.
+Each of the three elements of this path can be controlled by the user. `./chains` can be changed by using the [`out_dir`][out] parameter in the configuration file, `np_model` can be cahnged via the [`name`][name] parameter in the model file, and `chain_0` can be changed via the `-n` input flagt passed to `ptarcade`.
+The argument passed will be append to `chain_`, so if you want to save the chains in a folder named `chain_42` just pass the argument `-n 42`.
+This can be useful if you are reunning multiple chains for the same model and you want to save them in the same root folder.

 ## using a docker container